LokoMoloko98/GeoTweetsZA/README.md

 # GeoTweetsZA
-The goal if this python app to geolocate and visualize on a web map where Tweets with particular words/phrases are being tweeted from.
+The goal if this python app to geolocate and visualize on a web map where Tweets with particular words/phrases are being tweeted from withing the geographical bounds of South Africa.
 The Tweepy package and GoogleMaps API were used to achive this outcome.

 ## Running the GeoTweetsZA locally